 9. Add gravity to the game

-- Then, in the Control category, drag a forever block and attach it under the go to x and y block.
+- Then, in the Control block category, drag a forever block and attach it under the go to x and y block.

-- Go back up to the Motion category and get a change by y block, then drag it directly into the forever block.
+- Go back up to the Motion category and get a change by y motion block, then drag it directly into the forever block.

 10. Make gravity slower